marabian/toxic-comment-classification/README.md

 * Dropout and Recurrent Dropout

 ## Ideas for deployment
 Build a simple front-end with a text box which takes in raw text as input, and classifies the text; and outputs level of toxicity (or non-toxic).
 Use Flask server running on a Docker container to host the app.
-Consider ECS Fargate containers for deployment.
+Consider ECS Fargate container or AWS Lambda for deployment.

 ## Resources